-Article 16 Custodians (meaning a person who has parental authority over a child (where there are no persons who has parental authority, a guardian of a minor); the same applies hereinafter) have the obligation to have their child receive a nine-year general education, as prescribed in the following Article.
+Article 16 Custodians (meaning a person who has parental authority over a child

+(or if there are no persons who have parental authority; a guardian of a minor); the same applies below) have the obligation to have their child receive a nine-year general education, as prescribed in the following Article.

-- Article 17 (1) Custodians have the obligation to enroll their child in an elementary school, the lower course of compulsory education school or an elementary school course of a special needs education school from the first school year that begins on or after the day following the day that the child reaches six years of age until the end of the school year that includes the day on which the child reaches 12 years of age; provided, however, that when a child has not completed the program of an elementary school course of a special needs education school or an elementary school course of a special needs education school by the end of the school year that includes the day on which the child reaches 12 years of age, the period shall be extended until the end of the school year that includes the day on which the child reaches 12 years of age, the period shall be extended until the end of the school year that includes the day on which the child reaches 15 years of age (when the child completes the program during said period, until the end of the school year that includes the day on which the child completes the program during said period, until the program) - (2) Custodians have the obligation to enroll their child in a junior high school, the upper course of compulsory education school, the lower course of secondary education school, or a junior high school course of a special needs education school from the first school year that begins on or after the day following the day on which the child has completed the program of an elementary school, the lower course of compulsory education school or an elementary school course of a school for special needs education until the end of the school year that includes the day on which the child reaches 15 years of age. - (3) Necessary matters regarding the demand for performance of obligations referred to in the preceding 2 paragraphs, and other matters regarding the performance of such obligations shall be prescribed by Cabinet Order. - Article 18 Pursuant to the provisions in paragraphs (1) or (2) of the preceding Article, with regard to children whose custodians are obligated to enroll them in a school (hereinafter referred to as "school-aged child" or "school-aged student") but who are deemed to be unable to be enrolled in the school due to health impairment, incomplete development, and other unavoidable circumstances, the municipal board of education may postpone or exempt the custodian of such children from the obligation in paragraphs (1) or (2) of the same Article, as provided by the Minister of Education, Culture, Sports, Science and Technology."""" - Article 19 Municipalities must provide necessary assistance to custodians of school-aged children or school-aged students found to encounter difficulties in receiving education for economic reasons.
+- Article 17 (1) Custodians have the obligation to enroll their child in an elementary school, the lower course of compulsory education school or an elementary school course of a special needs education school from the first school year that begins on or after the day following the day that the child reaches six years of age, until the end of the school year that includes the day on which the child reaches twelve years of age; provided, however, that when a child has not completed the program of an elementary school, the lower course of compulsory education school or an elementary school course of a special needs education school by the end of the school year that includes the day on which the child reaches twelve years of age, the period is to be extended until the end of the school year that includes the day on which the child reaches fifteen years of age (when the child completes the program during that period; until the end of the school year that includes the day on which the child completes the program). - (2) Custodians have the obligation to enroll their child in a junior high school, the upper course of compulsory education school, the lower course of secondary education school, or a junior high school course of a special needs education school from the first school year that begins on or after the day following the day on which the child has completed the program of an elementary school, the lower course of compulsory education school or an elementary school course of a school for special needs education until the end of the school year that includes the day on which the child reaches fifteen years of age. - (3) Necessary matters regarding the demand for performance of obligations referred to in the preceding 2 paragraphs, and other matters regarding the performance of such obligations, are to be prescribed by Cabinet Order.

+Article 18 Pursuant to the provisions provided for in paragraph (1) or (2) of the preceding Article, with regard to children whose custodians are obligated to enroll them in a school (referred to below as "school-aged child" or "school-aged student") but who are deemed to be unable to be enrolled in the school due to health impairment, incomplete growth development, and other unavoidable circumstances, the municipal board of education may postpone or exempt the custodian of such children from the obligation under paragraph (1) or (2) of that Article, as provided for by the Minister of Education, Culture, Sports, Science and Technology.

+Article 19 Municipalities must provide necessary assistance to custodians of school-aged children or school-aged students who are found to encounter difficulties in receiving education for economic reasons.